lmuntaner/tech-introduction-product-people/docs/databases/project.md

 ### Updating data

-The statement clause to update is `UPDATE`:
+The clause to update a row is `UPDATE`:

 ```sql
 UPDATE writers